bookingactivities/booking-activities/readme.txt

 1. Go to Booking Activities / Calendar Editor page
 2. Click on the big '+' button
 3. Set a title, an opening date and a closing date
-4. In the "Agenda" tab, you can also set your working hours
+4. In the "Editor" tab, you can also set your working hours
 5. Click on the dialog OK button, the calendar is loading!

 **Create your first activity**